studio-1b/CarPoolMashupPython/README.md

 It was fun, but there are no Web Servers that accept python as scripting language

-Images of the Sample app, built on top of platform
+Images of the Sample app, built on top of homemade HTTP platform

 Images for Web Console for CarPoolMashup
 ![Web Destination Console](https://raw.githubusercontent.com/studio-1b/CarPoolMashupPython/main/SampleApplicationImages/sample%20intermediate%20level%20html%20app%20-%20CarPoolMashup%20Web%20Console.png)